 - Protein: 0g

-- Natural Sweetener: Adds a rich, caramel-like flavor.
+- Natural Sweetener: Adds a rich, caramel-like sweetness.

-- Quick Energy Source: Provides immediate energy due to its sugar content.
+- Quick Energy Source: Provides immediate energy due to sugar content.

 - Minerals: Contains small amounts of iron, potassium, and calcium.